 Power Supply Circuit Using Four Diodes

 It’s the best and universally accepted form of power supply configuration as far as the rectification process is concerned.
-This type of diode configuration is popularly know as the bridge network
+This type of diode configuration is popularly known as the bridge network

 The clever use of four diodes makes things very simple, only a single secondary winding is all that is required, the core saturation is perfectly optimized resulting in an efficient AC to DC conversion.